CoderVishalSehgal/noobdroid/README.md

 STEP 1 - GO TO THE "List of Contributors" FILE AND EDIT IT ON A SEPARATE BRANCH

 STEP 2 - ADD YOUR FULL NAME, CHOICE OF CONTRIBUTOR ROLES AND YOUR UNIQUE 2 DIGIT MEMBER ID [00 - 99].
 (Note: Pick one that is not already taken.
-This ID is to assign tasks and deadlines and to ensure no confusion between, say two members with same name, and we will be creating pull requests using your respective IDs).
+This ID is to assign tasks and deadlines on the live website and to ensure no confusion between, say two members with same name.
+You will also need to create pull requests using your respective IDs).

 STEP 3 - CREATE A PULL REQUEST